Judges push back against Trump's immunity claim in the election interference case

 In arguments that extended for more than an hour, three judges for the U.S. Court of Appeals for the D.C.
 Circuit pressed Trump's attorney on his sweeping claims of immunity from federal prosecution.

-"Can a president order Seal Team Six to assassinate a political rival" and not be charged with a crime? continued Pan, an appointee of President Biden.
+"Can a president order SEAL Team 6 to assassinate a political rival" and not be charged with a crime? continued Pan, an appointee of President Biden.

 Sauer said a president would need to be impeached and convicted first.
 Trump was impeached by the House (twice) but not convicted by the Senate.